 UI structural engineering is concerned with defining the structure of application user interfaces.

-To illustrate the value of UI engineering, it helps to understand how it contrasts with other key activities.
+To illustrate the value of UI structural engineering, it helps to understand how it relates to other key activities.
 My research in project accountability proposes four project-level activities: UI architecture, UI Design, UI engineering, and UI production.

 Architecture and design artifacts are but aspirations until their underlying structure can be rationalized.
 The effort to define the structure is an act of engineering.
 And together, architecture, design, and engineering provide the plan to enable production.

 Architecture activity frames project constraints to provide scope clarity and articulate explicit intentions for the project.